 Last night, we attended a 40th birthday party for a dear friend.
 I confess I am not a big fan of parties.
 For years, I would beat myself up for disliking parties so much because from my perception everyone else in the world LOVES parties.
-Give me a quiet, intimate conversation with a glass of wine any day over the “it’s so loud I have to shout at you so I will keep my sentences short and minimal”.
+Give me a quiet, intimate conversation with a glass of wine any day over the, “it’s so loud I have to shout at you so that I will keep my sentences short and minimal.”
 But I was excited to get out and celebrate 40 years of living with a very dear friend.

 At one point in the night, a friend of mine and I grabbed a quiet table in the corner to share our desserts and catch up.

 I asked her the standard, “So how is it going?” question.

 She sighed deeply and said, “Do you want the honest answer or the fake answer?”

 I smiled and said, “Honest of course…always honest.”